lifia-unlp/Kobold/web-extension/readme.md

 Event reports must be associated to a Kobold project token.
 You can set the token in the options page.
 You can obtain your token in the "tracking code" tab in your Kobold account.

+## Building the web-extension

+This extension depends on external libraries such as jQuery, and the Webextension-polyfill.
+Dependencies can be installed via npm.

+Run ```npm install``` in the web-extension folder to install dependencies.

+## Distributing and installing the web-extension

+In order to work, the web-extension need to be installed in your web-browser.
+At the moment, the extension only works with Chrome and Firefox.

+Everything you need to install the web-extension is inside the web-extension folder.
+Copy the content of this folder to your target machines and install the plugin via the normal methods of your target browser.